 United Way works with a network of strong nonprofit agencies and partners in the North Shore to advance our mission to create positive, lasting change for children and families in need across our region.

-Last year, United Way invested $1,787,009 in 41 North Shore partner agencies to ensure financial opportunity and educational success for children and families from Gloucester to Lynn.
+Last year, United Way invested almost $5 million in 65 North Shore partner agencies to ensure financial opportunity and educational success for children and families from Gloucester to Lynn.

-- 400 immigrant students received academic support services through United Way’s North Shore AmeriCorps program, which this year expanded to Salem.
+- Almost 400 English language learner students in Lynn an Salem received academic support services through United Way’s North Shore AmeriCorps program.

-- 894 young children will receive high quality early education services this year to prepare them for kindergarten.
+- 743 young children will receive high-quality early education services this year to prepare them for kindergarten.

-- 913 children grades K-3 participated in United Way’s Summer Learning Collaborative, which increases literacy and reverses summer learning loss
+- 871 children grades K-3 participated in United Way’s Summer Learning Collaborative, which increases kids’ social and emotional skills over the summer.

 - A list of North Shore partner agencies can be found here.